 As a seasoned engineer Richard Goldschmidt understands the need for meticulous planning and understanding of the terrain and weather conditions when planning photographic outings.
 That is why the monthly outings he organised for Cape Town Photographic Society (CTPS) members for eight years, followed by several memorable weekend outings, are still talked about.

 The secret to Richard's successful outings is the scouting trips he undertakes so that he not only knows where the photographic gems are, but also when the light will be best and how long it takes to get from point A to B.

 His talk during the opening kontreikos supper on the first evening of the Struisbaai congress will therefore provide valuable background to the district maps and suggested photographic opportunities delegates will receive in their goody bags.

 He will also offer suggestions about where the best canola fields can be photographed, because remember, the farmers don't plant canola in the same fields every year, nor does the canola fields all ripen at the same time of the year.
-It is therefore impossible to predict in advance where they will be seen, unless you do a scouting trip close to congress (as Richard will do).This will also be your opportunity to ask questions about road conditions and scenic scapes.
+It is therefore impossible to predict in advance where they will be seen, unless you do a scouting trip close to congress (as Richard will do).
+This will also be your opportunity to ask questions about road conditions and scenic scapes.

-A working life spent building up a mechanical /electrical consulting engineering company left Continued
+A working life spent building up a mechanical /electrical consulting engineering company left Richard no time for photography, other than to capture Continued a growing family.